ScriptTiger/ACXMaster/README.md

 Features:
 - Adjustable targets for integrated loudness, loudness range, and true peak.
 - 18-band graphic equalizer.
-- Optional effects for noise suppression, declick, noise gate, as well as the ability to output stereo files if desired.
+- Optional effects to suppress noise, de-click, noise gate, generate noise (if your noise floor is too low), as well as the ability to output stereo files if desired.
 - Can select one file at a time, or select multiple files at once for a batch process.
 - Conformed audio is first checked against ACX standards for RMS, true peak, noise floor, and duration, and prompts you with any warnings which may still persist before being written to a file.
 - All of your settings can be saved to a configuration file which will be loaded at each program start.